Kartoffel0/Kindle2Anki/README.md

 # Usage
 ### This script utilizes AnkiConnect, make sure you have Anki running on the background before you run the script
-- plug your kindle into your computer and grab the vocab.db file from its storage by going to ```system/vocabulary/```, or by searching for "vocab.db", and paste it in the same folder as the Kindle2Anki.py file
+- Plug your kindle into your computer and grab the vocab.db file from its storage by going to ```system/vocabulary/```, or by searching for "vocab.db", and paste it in the same folder as the Kindle2Anki.py file
 - Run the script
 - Choose the book you want to mine from when prompted to
 - Choose how many cards you want the script to generate when prompted to